siglun/texts/2017/10/preservation_storing.md

 - digital text together with correlated facsimiles
 - digitised photographs with recto and verso

-In the following I will refer to a composite object as an aggregate.
+In the following I will refer to a composite object as an __aggregate__.
 An aggregate is basically a hypertext document with embedded or linked graphic elements.
 The collection of TEI files used for Archive for Danish Literature (ADL) would be a typical aggregate here at KB.

 ## Requirements

+### Must haves

 The basic requirements for aggregates objects are the same as for any other preservation.
 However, during the life cycle of an aggregate we need to